RayIssam/towers-of-hanoi/README.md

 # Usage
 - To run the program:

-1- Ensure Python 3 is installed.
+   1. Ensure Python 3 is installed.
-2- Execute the script tower_of_hanoi.py.
+   2 .Execute the script tower_of_hanoi.py.

 # CONCLUSION OF THE PERFORMANCE COMPARISON